SimonPhoenix96/spectral-scribe/README.md

 ## Overview

-No External Libraries only pure Javascript, HTML and Claude and Akash Networks (FREE) LLM RESTAPI
+No External Libraries only pure Javascript, HTML and Claude or Akash Networks (FREE) LLM RESTAPI

 This Chrome extension provides a powerful suite of AI-driven text analysis tools, leveraging Akash Network powered Llama3-8b or Anthropics Claude models .